-An increasingly strong connection between Sanford Health and the region’s military veterans was on display Monday afternoon with CEO and President Kelby Krabbenhoft accepting the South Dakota Employer Support of the Guard and Reserve Pro Patria Award.
+An increasingly strong connection between Sanford Health and the region’s military veterans was on display recently.
+CEO and President Kelby Krabbenhoft accepted the South Dakota Employer Support of the Guard and Reserve Pro Patria Award.

-Announced in February during a South Dakota National Guard event in Pierre, the Pro Patria award recognizes the support, via leadership practices and personnel policies, that Sanford Health gives its employees who serve in the National Guard or Reserve.
-Sanford Health celebrated Monday with a gathering of Sanford and military personnel in Sioux Falls.
+Announced in February 2019 during a South Dakota National Guard event in Pierre, South Dakota, the Pro Patria award recognizes the support, via leadership practices and personnel policies, that Sanford Health gives its employees who serve in the National Guard or Reserve.
+Sanford Health celebrated with a gathering of Sanford and military personnel in Sioux Falls.

 Sanford Health chief of staff Nathan Peterson, an enlisted member of the South Dakota Air National Guard for more than two decades, recounted a conversation he had with Krabbenhoft at a basketball game regarding Peterson’s continued service in the Guard and the role that Sanford could play in support of those in military service.